-Litter from the fishing industry was also prevalent in the Subarctic Northern Pacific and Bering Sea, around the Aleutian Islands and Alaska Peninsula in the 1970s-80s and is still very present in more recent surveys , Trawl net fragments (ropes, nets, floats, straps, etc.) were the primary type of litter, the number of which kept increasing from year to year, with the highest quantity of 216 fragments/km in Little Tanaga Island (1980)A correlation between the quantity of litter on Amchitka Island and the establishment of fisheries conservation zones and number of vessels in surrounding waters was noted by Merrell and illustrated how regulations, in this case fishing permits, can lead to a dramatic reduction of fisheries-related items.
-Countries of origin for plastic found on Aleutian beaches were Japan, USSR, USA, China, Korea with Japanese fishing nets being positively identified the most often (Merrell, 1980, 1984; Johnson, 1990; Manville, 1990) Positive identification of the fleet of origin of the fisheries-related items allowed conclusions to be drawn on the relationship between the decrease in the presence of litter and the establishment of fisheries area regulations.
+Litter from the fishing industry was also prevalent in the Subarctic Northern Pacific and Bering Sea, around the Aleutian Islands and Alaska Peninsula in the 1970s-80s (Johnson, 1990; June, 1990; Manville, 1990) and is still very present in more recent surveys where, besides the input linked to local fisheries, the influx of debris related to the 2011 tusnami in Japan is also detected (Polasek et al., 2017).
+Trawl net fragments (ropes, nets, floats, straps, etc.) were the primary type of litter, the number of which kept increasing from year to year, with the highest quantity of 216 fragments/km in Little Tanaga Island (Johnson, 1990).
+Beach litter studies carried out in Amchitka Island in 1972 (before the entry in force of MARPOL 73/78) allowed Merrell (1980) to estimate that a fleet of 1457 vessels operating in the North Pacific and Bering Sea released ca. 1665 metric tons of plastic litter per year into the ocean so more than a metric ton per vessel per year.
+A correlation between the quantity of litter on Amchitka Island and the establishment of fisheries conservation zones and number of vessels in surrounding waters was noted by Merrell (1984) and illustrated how regulations, in this case fishing permits, can lead to a dramatic reduction of fisheries-related items.
+Countries of origin for plastic found on Aleutian beaches were Japan, USSR, USA, China, Korea with Japanese fishing nets being positively identified the most often (Merrell, 1980, 1984; Johnson, 1990; Manville, 1990).
+Positive identification of the fleet of origin of the fisheries-related items allowed conclusions to be drawn on the relationship between the decrease in the presence of litter and the establishment of fisheries area regulations.

-In the central Bering Sea crab fishery has been identified as the major contributor to litter washed off on the shores of the Pribilof Islands with up to 70% contribution from this activity and annual accumulation rates of up to several hundreds of kg per km
+In the central Bering Sea crab fishery has been identified as a major contributor to litter washed off on the shores of the Pribilof Islands with up to 70% contribution from this activity and annual accumulation rates of up to several hundreds of kg per km (King, 2009).

-The areas identified as most severely affected by pollution related to fisheries coincide with the areas with the highest fishing (and specially trawling) effort as depicted in Kroodsma et al. The wealth of information gathered in this study on fishing effort could be mapped at high resolution to ascertain the areas with highest likelihood for input of marine litter associated with the fisheries sector.
+The areas identified as most severely affected by pollution related to fisheries coincide with the areas with the highest fishing (and specially trawling) effort as depicted in Kroodsma et al. (2018).
+The wealth of information gathered in this study on fishing effort could be mapped at high resolution to ascertain the areas with highest likelihood for input of marine litter associated with the fisheries sector.